 Her work in raising the profile of Nomi Network and more importantly, the urgency and justice of the modern abolitionist movement has been acknowledged.
 In 2015, she joined the inaugural class of Presidential Leadership Scholars.
 From April of 2013 to the present day, Diana has also Co-Chaired the Nexus Human Trafficking Modern Day Slavery Work Group, an organization that has rallied 8.3 million people to combat modern slavery.
 In her work for justice and freedom, Diana also writes for the Huffington Post, Reuters, and the United States Chamber of Commerce Business Civic Leadership Center.

 Diana’s faith fuels her drive for justice.
 Her conviction stems from a research trip to Cambodia where she personally witnessed young children trafficked and sold.
-Convicted of the urgency and necessity to take action, she desires to restore women and families through His love in action.
+Convicted of the urgency and necessity to take action, she desires to restore women and families to have self agency and be catalysts in their communities.
 Diana received a bachelor’s degree in Business Economics from the University of California, Santa Barbara, and a master’s degree in Public Administration with a specialization in International Management from New York University's Wagner Graduate School of Public Service.

 Alissa Ayako Williams, Co-Founder, COO